 The residence status of EU citizens is regulated by the (FreizüG/EU).
-However, some provisions from the Residence Act also apply to EU citizens, e.g. for ac-cess to German courses (§ 11 Freedom of Movement Act FreizügG/EU).
+However, some provisions from the Residence Act also apply to EU citizens, e.g. when accessing German courses (§ 11 Freedom of Movement Act FreizügG/EU).
 If the regulations of the Freedom of Movement Act FreizügG/EU are not applicable, because, for example, the right to freedom of movement was withdrawn by the Foreigners authority by means of a so-called “loss assessment”, the Residence Act applies.

-All that is required for an EU citizen to enter Germany is a valid ID (passport or identity card).
+All you need to enter Germany is a valid ID (passport or identity card).
 Entry and stay for a period of up to 3 months are not subject to any conditions or requirements.

 You enjoy the right to stay for more than 3 months if you:

 - are working as employed or self-employed,

 - are looking for work with a reasonable prospect of success,